 - Dances and music must be appropriate for children.
 There will be children in the audience, and there might be children performing.

 - Choreographers and their dancers are expected to attend the tech rehearsal.
 If a choreographer cannot attend the tech, someone must be sent in his or her place to work with the production team and supervise the dancers.

-- Choreographers must send us their music in an mp3 or mp4 file by e-mail or burn a CD with only one track containing their music before the performance.
-We will be making a master CD of all the music in program order for the sound technician.
+- Choreographers must send us their music in an mp3 or mp4 file by email.
+We will be making a master playlist of all the music for the sound technician.